ciiai/Boriscii/README.md

 # Borys Nadykto

-Business Analyst with 2+ years of experience in fintech and security AI.
+2+ years of experience in fintech and security AI.
 LSE Grad, Quant Economics.

 I love building little tools to automate my work and I upload some of these here.
 Feel free to explore, fork and use for your tasks.